 One of the most memorable moments in European football happened in the Camp Nou Stadium when Bayern Munich and Manchester United played each other in the other Champions League final hosted in Barcelona.

 Bayern Munich took an early lead and ended up conceding 2 goals in extra time.
-It marked one of the most surprising comebacks in the history of European Cup finals.
+It marked one of the most surprising comebacks in the history of the European Cup finals.

 17. It was downgraded from 5 to 4 stars in 2010